-A Zero-click search is a search where the answer to the search query is provided at the top of the search engine results page (SERP) in position #0, so the user doesn’t need to click on a link to find the answer.
+A zero-click search is a search query where the answer is provided at the top of the search engine results page (SERP) in position #0, eliminating the need for users to click on a link to find the answer.

-It may be a short one or two-word answer to a simple question, or a paragraph pulled directly from a source website that answers the question without further research needed.
-Zero click searches are best suited to particular types of query – specifically those that require an instant, simple answer.
+These searches can involve a short one or two-word answer to a simple question or a paragraph extracted directly from a source website that addresses the query without further investigation.
+Zero-click searches are best suited to specific types of queries, particularly those seeking instant, straightforward answers.

 Common types of Zero Click Searches